 Millions of people use Microsoft Outlook but how many really make use of its features?
 The abundance of buttons and tabs can put some people off, it can seem confusing and complicated.
 But it’s quite brilliant, most people just aren’t using it effectively.

-Here are 10 features which most people are unaware of, which have the potential to change your entire experience of Outlook:
+Here are 10 features that most people are unaware of, which have the potential to change your entire experience of Outlook:

 Sometimes I work late at night, but I don’t always want clients knowing that.
-You might have some news, a blog, or an article that you don’t wish people to know about until the next day.
-Outlook allows you to write an email without sending it until a time you’re happy with.
+You might have some news, a blog, or an article that you don’t wish people to know about until the next day, but you won't have time then to start sending updates.
+Outlook allows you to write an email and schedule when you want it to go out.

 2. Create new meetings, appointments, tasks and contacts from one window.

-If like me you find yourself switching between contacts, calendar and email frequently, then this feature you’ll really like.
-It allows you to create a new task or appointment for example without having to leave your inbox.
+If like me you find yourself switching between contacts, calendar and email frequently, then you’ll really like this feature.
+It allows you to create a new task or appointment without having to leave your inbox.

-How: from your email home page click the tab which reads New Items (it’s next to the New Email button).
+How: from your email home page click the drop down arrow next to the New Email button.
 Then you simply select which item you would like to add: a contact, meeting appointment and so on.
-You can also access the same list by right clicking on your Outlook Icon in your Start Bar:
+You can also access the same list by right clicking on your Outlook Icon in your Start Bar.

 3. Send similar emails quickly with Quick Parts

-If you send similar emails on a regular basis, for example to invite people to an event, then Quick Parts allows you to save the email and you can insert it in the future.
+If you send similar emails on a regular basis, for example to invite people to an event, then Quick Parts allows you to save the text of the email (or parts of it).
+Then you can insert it into future messages.
 Plus, if you save it as auto text, then next time you start to write the same content, Outlook will suggest the remaining text for you and you can simply hit Enter to insert the text.